Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 Valle Verde is an area you want to avoid because it has a rising level of violent and drug-related crimes.

-5. Red Lights District
+5. Red Light District

 As you can see, there are several neighborhoods in Cancun that you should avoid visiting.

-Unfortunately, they are unsafe, and have an increasing amount of violent crimes, mostly due to drug cartel activity.
+Unfortunately, they are unsafe and have an increasing amount of violent crimes, mostly due to drug cartel activity.

 This is a sad and scary situation for many residents who live in these areas, but the good news is that as a visitor, you should never find yourself anywhere near here.